Amrita Vishwa Vidyapeetham: History

-Organization and administration
+Organisation and administration

 Amrita Vishwa Vidyapeetham is run and managed by Mata Amritanandamayi Math, governed and administered under the leadership of its founder and chancellor, Mata Amritanandamayi, and its vice-chancellor, Dr. P. Venkat Rangan.
 The board of management includes Swami Amritaswarupananda Puri as President, Swami Abhayamritananda Puri as Pro-Chancellor and Swami Ramakrishnananda Puri as a member.

 All campuses are centrally administered with uniformity and all off-campuses are part of same university as per section 3 of University Grants Commission Act, 1956.

 Academically, each faculty is led by a dean, and each school within a campus has a principal.
 Under each school, Academic departments are overseen by chairpersons, with vice chairpersons and heads managing specific functions.

 Administratively, key directorates manage functions such as examinations, admissions & scholarship, accreditation & rankings, patents, communications, ICT & library services, student affairs & anti-ragging, corporate relations, placement, National Education Policy initiatives, online programs, various cells & committees, physical education, and campus planning & development.
 These directorates are each headed by a director.

 Functional portfolios including HR and finance are headed by managers.